ibexa/documentation-developer/docs/releases/ibexa_dxp_v3.2.md

 Three new Twig helpers are available to make rendering content easier.

-Use `ez_render_content(content)` and `ez_render_location(location)` to render the selected Content item in `embed` view.
+Use `ez_render_content(content)` and `ez_render_location(location)` to render the selected Content item.

 You can also use `ez_render()` and provide it with either a content or Location object.

 See [Using `ez_render` Twig helpers](../guide/templates.md#using-ez_render-twig-helpers) for more information.

-### Further Elastic search support

 ### JWT authentication

 You can now use JWT tokens to authenticate in [REST API](../api/general_rest_usage.md#jwt-authentication) and [GraphQL](../api/graphql.md#jwt-authentication).

-See [JWT authentication](../guide/security.md#jwt-authentication) to learn for to configure this authentication method.
+See [JWT authentication](../guide/security.md#jwt-authentication) to learn how to configure this authentication method.

 ## Other changes

 ### Site Factory improvements

-You can now define User Group skeletons where you define policies and limitations that apply to a specific User Group.
+You can now define User Group skeletons where you define Policies and Limitations that apply to a specific User Group.
 You can then associate a number of such skeletons with a site template.
 User Group skeletons survive deleting a site.